updatecli/website/content/en/blog/2024/05/welcome_releasepost.md

 Updatecli already works great to automatically push file updates to git repositories.

-Welcome Releasepost
+Welcome Releasepost.

 ## Releasepost

-Releasepost can be downloaded from [github.com/updatecli/releasepost](https://github.com/updatecli/releasepost/releases)
+Releasepost can be downloaded from [github.com/updatecli/releasepost](https://github.com/updatecli/releasepost/releases).

 It is an experimental command line tool that fetches information from a remote location like GitHub releases and then generates files locally such as: